| who is studying how to use DNA to fight disease has been featured in the Fox 34 News, to read more click here.

 Prabhakar has served in recent years on the National Academies' Science Technology and Economic Policy Board, the College of Engineering Advisory Board at the University of California, Berkeley, and the red team of DARPA's Defense Sciences Research Council.
 In addition, she chaired the Efficiency and Renewables Advisory Committee for the U.S. Department of Energy.
 Dr. Prabhakar is a Fellow of the Institute of Electrical and Electronics Engineers, a Texas Tech Distinguished Engineer, and a Caltech Distinguished Alumna.

-She was elected for for her seminal contributions to our fundamental understanding of the electronic and optical properties of the group III-nitride semiconductors and her significant impact on the use of these materials for nanophotonic devices.
+She was elected for her seminal contributions to our fundamental understanding of the electronic and optical properties of the group III-nitride semiconductors and her significant impact on the use of these materials for nanophotonic devices.

 |IEEE International Xtreme Programming Competition and won first place in Region 5 (Texas, Louisiana, Arkansas, Missouri, Kansas, Colorado, and parts of New Mexico, Wyoming, Nebraska, South Dakota and Illinois) and sixth place in the U.S. Dr. Richard Gale, associate chair for graduate studies professor of electrical and computer engineering, advised and proctored the team.

 |Tom R. Burkes Award at the 2012 IEEE International Power Modulator and High Voltage Conference in San Diego, CA.

 Design Contest.
 Student researchers presented their microelectromechanical system (MEMS) designs to the scrutiny of Sandia’s engineers.

 | FIRST Robotics Regional Competition in Dallas, TX.
-The team will advance to the FIRST Championship held April 25-28, 2012, in St. Louis, Mo.
+The team will advance to the FIRST Championship held April 2012, in St. Louis, Mo.